fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 ## Using Appwrite Database for our Backend

 Appwrite Cloud gives access to a document-based NoSQL database.
-We will use this to store information about the video session that we will create so that we can generate proper credentials when a user logs in.
+We will use this to store information about the video session we will create to generate proper credentials when a user logs in.

-Appwrite Cloud allows you to create databases and collections through the web UI, or you can use their CLI tool.
-To speed things up, let's create the database and collection schema from the command line.
+Appwrite Cloud allows you to create databases and collections through the web UI or use their CLI tool.
+Let's create the database and collection schema from the command line to speed things up.

 We can use the `appwrite databases create` command to create a new database.
 We will give it an easy-to-remember ID and name: